csham420/COMP-1502-002-W19/assignment/2/RefactoredTKDatabase.md

 ### The Player Class

+The `Player` class needs to store the following roster information:
+* name - String
+* date of birth - String
+* home town - String
+* weight - String
+* height - String
+* jersey number - String
+* position - enum {LW, RW, C, D}

+#### Important Methods
+ * `toString` - will return a `String` containing the Player's roster information in a specific format

+There are also accessor methods (`get()`) for each variable included in the roster information.

 ### The Skater SubClass

+The `Skater` subclass will inherit the roster information from the `Player` superclass and encapsulate/record all of the Skater's statistic/play information

+The `Skater` subclass will store the following play information:
+* number of goals scored by the player - double
+* number of assists made by the player - int
+* number of Power Play goals the player has registered - int
+* number of Power Play assists the player has registered - int
+* number of shots the player has registered - double

+There are also accessor methods (`get()`) for each variable included in the play information.

+Each skater's points can be directly derived from the goals and assists of each skater (including the Power Play counterparts of each statistic).
+I also chose to store values of the goals and shots as doubles, as they will later be used to calculate the skater's shooting percentage, which would be more accurately recording in the form as a `double` as opposed to an `int`.
+When it comes to printing out or displaying the goals or shots individually, they can be casted into the `int` form in order to display a cleaner looking stat sheet.

+When creating a new `Skater`, you have the option of providing only the roster information (through the use of the super constructor) or the roster information and play information if the `Skater` has pre-existing stats.

+#### Important Methods
+* `recordGoal` - a void method that should increase the skater's goal stat by one, increase the skater's total shots taken using the `recordShot` method, and prompt the `recordAssist` method which allows for up to two skaters to have their assist stat increased by one
+* `recordPPGoal` - a void method identical to the `recordGoal` method, but increases the Power Play variables of the goals and assists (prompts `recordPPAssist` method) stats as opposed to the standard versions (the normal `recordShot` method is still called)
+* `recordShot` - a void method that increases the skater's total shots value by one

 ### The Goalie SubClass

+The `Goalie` subclass will inherit the roster information from the `Player` superclass and encapsulate/record all of the Goalie's statistic/play information.

+The `Goalie` subclass will store the following play information:
+ * the number of shots taken against the goalie - double
+ * the number of goals scored against the goalie - double
+ * the number of shutout games the goalie has played - int
+ * the number of minutes the goalie has played - int
+ * the goalie's goals against average statistic - double
+ * the goalie's save percentage statistic - double

+Similar as to in the `Skater` class, the values of Shots Against and Goals Against are stored as doubles because they will later be used in calculations to derive the values of Goals Against Average and Save Percentage and storing them as doubles would help preserve accuracy.

+When creating a new `Goalie`, you have the option of providing only the roster information (through the use of the super constructor) or the roster information and play information if the `Goalie` has pre-existing stats.

+#### Important Methods
+ * `recordShotA` - a void method that should increase the goalie's Shots Against (double) statistic by one
+ * `recordGoalA` - a void method that should increase the goalie's Goals Against (double) and Shots Against (double) statistic by one
+ * `recordMinutes` - a void method that should add the inputted amount of minutes played in a game to a goalie's total minutes played (int), and increments the games played (int) statistic by one
+ * `recordSOMinutes` - a void method that should add the inputted amount of minutes played in a shutout game to a goalie's total minutes played (int), and increments the games played (int) and shutout games played (int) statistic by one

+### The PlayerList Class

 ### The Menu Class

+#### Important Methods
+ * listAllRoster this method is used to display the roster information of all players
+ * listAllStat this method is used to display the statistical information of all players
+ * addNewPlayer this method adds a new player to the last index of the Player List ArrayList
+ * recShot this method records a shot to a specified skater
+ * recGoal this method records a goal for a specified skater and up to two assists for two other specified skaters
+ * recPPGoal this method records a PowerPlay goal for a specified skater and up to two power play assists for two other specified skaters
+ * recGoalsAgainst this method records a goal against the goalie for a specified goalie
+ * recShotsAgainst this method records a shot against the goalie for a specified goalie
+ * recShutouts this method records a shutout for a specified goalie
+ * recMinutesPlayed this method records minutes played for a specified goalie

 ### The TableFactory Class

+### The RosterTable Class

+### The SkaterStatTable Class

+### The GoalieStatTable Class

 ### The TeamReader Class